apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 It took me 0 days  0 hours 26 min 50 sec
 ```

-Although, it took Apalache longer, it has enumerated 7.7k symbolic runs.
+Although it took Apalache longer, it has enumerated 7776 symbolic runs.
 However, the important difference between `simulate` and `check` is that
 `simulate` does not give us an ultimate guarantee about all executions, even
 though we limit the scope to all executions of length up to 10, whereas `check`